Database Maintenance 7/4/15

 The House has passed HR1 and the Senate is working on a counterpart fiscal stimulus bill.
 We will discuss HR1 for the sake of specificity and in the belief that the final law will be fairly similar to HR1.

-The table below shows the Congressional Budget Office’s estimates of ...
+The table below shows the Congressional Budget Office’s estimates of the spending ...

 Here are our recommendations.
 A discussion follows.The GSEs should be preserved, mainly because they are the most effective institutions for providing liquidity to the mortgage market.
-Most mortgage investors, including ...
+Most mortgage investors, including depositories, prefer ...

 With the January figure, payroll employment has crossed the line of the worst previous recession, the one beginning in July 1981, rescaled to the size of today’s labor force.
 One more bad month and the current recession will become the worst on record, apart from the Great Depression.